kkisiele/kkisiele.github.io/_posts/2023-02-22-leverage-lambdas-for-cleaner-code.md

 }
 {% endhighlight %}
 ## Conclusion
 Was it worth the effort?
-Definitely.
-Let's recap the benefits.
+Absolutely.
+Let's summarize the benefits.

-The `processMessage` method now expresses the intent much clearly by utilizing a declarative approach with a high-level code.
-Details regarding the retry logic are placed in its own method, which, thanks to good naming, precisely describes the method's purpose.
-The lambda syntax separates the retry logic and database operation and enables the reuse of the retry feature.
+The `processMessage` method now clearly expresses its intent by utilizing a declarative approach with high-level code.
+The retry logic is separated from the database operation and placed in its own method, which, thanks to good naming, precisely reveals its intent.
+Furthermore, the lambda syntax allows for easy reuse of the retry feature with other database operations in future.